-Today, SFLC filed a brief (pdf, html) amici curiae in Alice Corp. v.
+Today, SFLC filed a brief (pdf, html, epub) amici curiae in Alice Corp. v.
 CLS Bank before the United States Supreme Court.
 Filing on behalf of itself, the Free Software Foundation and the Open Source Initiative, SFLC argues that the "machine or transformation" inquiry employed by the Court in Bilski v.
 Kappos is the correct, and exclusive, bright line test for patent eligibility of computer-implemented inventions.
 Our Alice Corp. v.
 CLS Bank resource page contains highlights of the briefs so far and will be updated as the remaining briefs are posted.

 This fall Eben Moglen will be giving a series of public talks entitled "Snowden and the Future".
 These talks will address the following questions: